 While I noticed the updated display size and resolution instantly, the "thinner" depth was much less obvious.
 A side-by-side spec comparison shows that the second-gen Nest measured 3.2 inches in diameter (8.1cm) and 1.26 inches in depth (3.2cm).
 The new thermostat is a touch bigger at 3.3 inches in diameter (8.4cm), but slimmer with a depth of 1.21 inches (3.1cm).

-The third-gen Nest Learning Thermostat also boasts a handful of new features.
+The third-gen Nest Learning Thermostat also offers a handful of fresh features.
 Where previous Nest thermostats relied on near-field sensors alone (which have a roughly 3-foot range) to pick up on motion activity, this version tacks on a far-field sensor for a new function it calls Farsight.
-Farsight picks up your presence from farther away than earlier models, then it lets you see your thermostat's target temperature or the current time in either "analog" or digital modes from a distance.
-That way, you can spot the time and temperature at a distance, without having to be on top of the Nest.
+Farsight picks up your presence from farther away than earlier models, then it lets you see your thermostat's target temperature or the current time in either "analog" or digital modes from up to 20 feet away.
+This ensures that you can spot the time and temperature at a distance, without having to be on top of the Nest.
 And, thanks to the new and improved resolution and larger display, you'll actually be able to read them.

-Nest 3.0 also offers Family Accounts and Home/Away Assist, two new features that help improve performance.
+Nest's Learning Thermostat also offers Family Accounts and Home/Away Assist, two new features that help improve performance.
 Family Accounts lets users in the same household set up their own Nest accounts (instead of the shared family accounts that the company offered previously).
 Once Family Accounts are created, Home/Away Assist jumps into action by tracking each person's phone location.
 It isn't exactly the same as geofencing, as there's no geofenced range, but it does make it even easier for Nest to keep an eye on your whereabouts.